 When the seasons change, there are certain things you can anticipate.
 As summer fades, we get leaves transforming into dazzling shades of bright color.
 We get colder weather and pumpkin spice flavored everything.
-We also get flu season, the time of year where people either get flu vaccinations sooner, flu medication later, or both, if the vaccine isn’t so great.
+We also get flu season, the time of year where people either get flu vaccinations sooner or flu medication later!

 But there are more options available to you for fighting the flu beyond getting your yearly flu vaccination.
 Yesterday, we offered a few suggestions for ways to avoid getting sick, and what to do if you end up with the flu.
 Today, we’ll share a few more tips to help you get healthy after you’ve gotten the flu.

 - As Americans, we have some pretty unhealthy habits.
 Arguably the worst is that we don’t get enough rest.
 It’s considered a badge of honor to keep working when sick, but the truth is, it’s a stupid move.
 When you’re sick, getting lots of rest gives your immune system the energy it needs to fight a virus.
 By drinking lots of fluids, your body is able to produce mucus and prevent you from becoming dehydrated.
 Along with that, over the counter or prescribed medications take the edge off of fever, coughing, and other symptoms.

 - According to extensive research performed by the CDC, people afflicted with the flu or a cold are usually contagious for 24 hours prior to developing symptoms, then 5-6 days after getting sick.
 Remember that the flu’s incubation period is approximately 1 week, and some people catch the flu or a cold but never show any symptoms.